repository-service-tuf/repository-service-tuf-worker/docs/source/guide/Docker_README.md

 * (Optional) ``RSTUF_AWSS3_STORAGE_ENDPOINT_URL``

   The complete URL to use for the constructed client.
-Normally, it is automatically construct the appropriate URL to use when communicating with a service.
+Normally, the client automatically constructs the appropriate URL to use when communicating with a service.

 **_NOTE:_**  The AWS3 supports all `boto3`
 [environment variables](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#using-environment-variables).

 #### (Optional) `RSTUF_LOCK_TIMEOUT`